antoine1anthony/node-pdf-summary-client/README.md

 If you need to add additional headers, such as authentication tokens, you can modify the `headers` object in the `axios.post` function call.

 You can customize the response fields to save by modifying the `fields` array in the script.
-Currently, it saves the following fields: 'summary', 'notes', 'notes_summary', 'essential_info', and 'blog_post'.
+Currently, it saves the following fields: 'summary', 'notes', 'notes_summary', and 'essential_info'.